Nonac/PIMS/Report/System_design/README.md

+<a name="_e"></a>
-## f.
-Details of the data persistence mechanisms in use
+## Details of the data persistence mechanisms in use

-1. there are 10 types of data structure  totally but not all of them need to be stored in filesystem
+1. There are 10 types of data structure in total but not all of them need to be stored on local hard disk.
-2. only parking, web_register, web_vehicle_register and web_finance, 4 data types,  are stored in file system. all others can be got from or change content in  origin 4 data types.
+2. Only 4 data types, "parking", "web_register", "web_vehicle_register" and
+"web_finance" are stored on local hard disk.
+Others can be extracted or derived from these 4 data types.
-3. for these 4 data type, its file is named as datatype+useid.json or datatype+vehicleid.json.
-And each of them is relatively independent
+3. For these 4 data types, the files are named as "datatype+userId.json" or "datatype+vehicleId.json".
+Each of them is relatively independent.
-4. So, every time when we need to create a new one or update a existed one, we need to fresh database file system to make data persistent.
+4. Every time we create a new file or update an existing file, we need to refresh database file system to make data persistent.

+<a name="_f"></a>
+## Details of web technologies in use
+HTML5, CSS3 and JavaScript are the main technologies that we use in the web application.
+Here are the core components that are used in the web application:

+* [Bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - *A free and open-source CSS framework directed at responsive, mobile-first front-end web development.* We use the toolkit of Bootstrap4 including CSS and JavaScript components as the front-end template.
+* [Echarts](https://echarts.apache.org/en/index.html) - *A powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts.* This library is used in the [user_account.js](../../web_application/user_account.js) to render the chart of statistical data of parking time.

+* [jQuery](https://jquery.com/) - *Simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation.* We use this to manipulate DOM elements and get the element's width and height dynamicaly for rendering Echarts.

+* [Paho JavaScript Client](https://www.eclipse.org/paho/clients/js/) - *MQTT browser-based client library written in Javascript that uses WebSockets to connect to an MQTT Broker.* Establish connection with broker by this library.